Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Behavior of Beam-Dump ``Ceiling''

 This relation suggests that unless an estimate of backgrounds or systematics is very poorly done, the numerator $|\log(N_{\rm req}^{\prime\prime}/N_{\rm req})|$ is much smaller than the denominator $ \log(N\langle P_{\rm prod} \rangle/N_{\rm req})-1$, making $g^{\prime\prime}$ differ insignificantly from $g$.

-All these observations demonstrate that {\it the sensitivity near the beam-dump ceiling is robust and nearly insensitive to details of backgrounds, systematics, and beam intensity} unless they are grossly misestimated.
-We will verify this expectation shortly in a (semi-)quantitative way, taking the ALP interacting with the SM photon as a concrete example.
+All these observations demonstrate that {\it the sensitivity near the beam-dump ceiling is robust and nearly insensitive to details of backgrounds, systematics, and beam intensity for a given experimental configuration} unless they are grossly misestimated.
+We will verify this expectation shortly in a (semi)quantitative way, taking the ALP interacting with the SM photon as a concrete example.